How Archerfish Inspired Precision Liquid-jet Systems

 The archerfish shoots precisely aimed jets of water at insects sitting on vegetation above the water surface, knocking them in for eating.
 It corrects for refraction at the air-water interface and adjusts jet power based on target distance — all with a brain the size of a pea.

-In the language of biomimicry, this falls under the Sense › Correct for optical distortion category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Correct for optical distortion category.

 The Design Principle